AFRICA

 47) Decisions and remedies/commitments available

+A merger may be approved, approved with conditions/commitments or prohibited.
 If the Serbian Competition Authority expresses serious concerns about the merger, it is important that the parties enter into negotiations of possible commitments well before the expiry of the deadlines, as the authority will normally only consider an approval with conditions if the parties have offered commitments.

 Commitments may take any form and they can be either structural or behavioral and with or without time limitations.